aws-quickstart/quickstart-magento/README.md

 This Quick Start deploys Magento using AWS CloudFormation templates and offers two options: you can build a new AWS infrastructure for your Magento stack, or deploy Magento into your existing AWS infrastructure.

 The deployment supports use of either MySQL on Amazon RDS or Amazon Aurora (the default) for database operations, Amazon EFS for shared storage between EC2 instances, and an Amazon ElastiCache cluster with the Redis cache engine to improve application load times.
-Not Amazon EFS is not currently supported in all AWS Regions, so make sure it is available in the desired region before launching a stack (http://docs.aws.amazon.com/general/latest/gr/rande.html)
+Note that Amazon EFS is not currently supported in all AWS Regions, so make sure it is available in the desired region before launching a stack (http://docs.aws.amazon.com/general/latest/gr/rande.html)

 You can use the AWS CloudFormation templates included withe Quick Start to deploy a fully configured Magento infrastructure in your AWS account.
 The Quick Start automates the following:
   * Deploying Magento Community Edition into a new VPC